 There’s no universal answer for how much income protection someone needs or how much does income protection cost.
 The amount required depends on your personal situation and circumstances.

-Ideally you want the highest monthly sum assured for the most affordable premium.
-However, there are a list of things to consider covering when choosing income protection.
+Ideally you want the highest monthly benefit amount for the most affordable premium.

 There are several factors that can impact your income protection cover and amount.
 These include: